Strength Training for Seniors: Where to Begin?

 “When it gets harder, people stop doing it.
-And remember, if you don’t use it, you lose it!” said Nosel.
+And remember, if you don’t use it, you lose it!” says Nosel.

 - Grab the handles of the straps, and bring your elbows underneath your shoulders.
 Your arms should be nice and relaxed.

 - With your feet hip width distance apart (or wider for more balance), sit back as if you’re sitting in a chair.
 Stick your butt out to activate the hamstrings and glute muscles.